faisal-gits/itGuideAPI/README.md

 # API Documentation

-Welcome to the API documentation for the selfcare.itguidebd.com public APIs.
+Welcome to the API documentation for the Self-Care itGuide public APIs.
 This documentation will provide you with details on how to access and utilize the available endpoints to manage user information and send SMS messages.
 All responses from these APIs will be in JSON format.

 ## Base URL